miracle-hwan/DailyCoding/README.md

 **This repository has a lot of wrong codes.**

-Perpuse
+Purpose
 --------
-1. practice new library
+1. practice library
-2. practice design patten
+2. write code what i wonder
-3. write code what i wonder
+3. practice design patten